Welcome to Adult Registration 2025

 This course, which will emphasize personal instruction, is appropriate for adult sailors who are working at either one-sail, or two-sail boat-handling skills.
 Students move at their own pace through the skills.
 Instructors work with groups of similar-skill students to maximize individual progress.
 Additional individual coaching is also available.

-Meets 6 times on Sundays, Saturdays from June 3–June 18 at 9:00 AM–12:00 PM
+Meets 6 times on Sundays, Saturdays from June 6–June 21 at 9:00 AM–12:00 PM

-Meets 1 time on Friday, June 23 at 5:30 PM–8:30 PM
+Meets 6 times on Mondays, Wednesdays from June 8–June 24 at 5:30 PM–8:30 PM

 THIS SESSION IS FULL — WAIT LIST ONLY AT THIS TIME